python-trio/trustme/README.rst

 This is basically just a trivial wrapper around the awesome Python `cryptography <https://cryptography.io/>`__ library.
 Also, `Glyph
 <https://glyph.twistedmatrix.com/>`__ wrote most of the tricky bits.
 I
-just got tired of never being able to remember how this works, so I stole the code out of `Twisted <http://twistedmatrix.com/>`__ and wrapped it in a bow.
+got tired of never being able to remember how this works or find the magic snippets to copy/paste, so I stole the code out of `Twisted
+<http://twistedmatrix.com/>`__ and wrapped it in a bow.